MD Anderson Postdoctoral Fellowship in Cancer Prevention

 Phase 2: Invitation to Submit Research and Career Proposal

-Successful applicants from Phase I are considered to be accepted to the fellowship program and will be invited to submit a Research and Career Proposal.
+Successful applicants from Phase I will be invited to submit a Research and Career Proposal.
 The proposal will be reviewed by the CPRTP Advisory Committee, along with other subject matter experts.
 Suggestions may be provided for improving the proposal.
-Funding for the fellowship is contingent upon proposal approval by the Advisory Committee and Program Directors, as well as processing of appointment paperwork by the Academic and Visa Administration (AVA).
+Funding for the fellowship is contingent upon proposal approval by the Advisory Committee and Program Directors and processing of appointment paperwork (e.g. visa sponsorship forms, immunization, criminal background check) by the MD Anderson Academic and Visa Administration (AVA).
+For additional details, read these Frequently Asked Questions (FAQs) of Postdoctoral Applicants.

 - This program requires a minimum of two mentors with complementary expertise in different disciplines is required.
 Additional mentors are allowed.
 Other qualified mentors can have appointments in other MD Anderson departments or in institutions elsewhere.